-At two weeks postpartum, the realities of new parenthood can be a whopper.
+In the first weeks and months postpartum, the realities of new parenthood can be a whopper.
 Many new parents find this time hard, especially during this pandemic when most people don’t have the support they’d normally have.
-Remember that new normal that most families find around 4-6 weeks?
+Remember that “new normal” that most families find around 6 weeks?
 That might feel like forever at this point.

 This is a good time to check in about maternal mental health.
 Partners can struggle with mental health too.
 Here are some good resources: